proteanhq/protean/docs/guides/compose-a-domain/initialize-domain.md

 ```

 If you choose to not traverse, Protean will not be able to detect domain
-elements automatically.
-You are responsible for registering each element
+elements automatically. ***You are responsible for registering each element
-with Protean explicitly.
+with the domain explicitly***.

 ## 2. Construct the object graph